 The history of this breed is traced to an 1807 shipwreck off the coast Maryland.
-Two St. Johns Water Dogs, AKA Lesser Newfoundland, were rescued from the accident and made their homes with people in the bay area.
+Two St. Johns Water Dogs, also known as Lesser Newfoundland, were rescued from the accident and made their homes with people in the bay area.
 The dogs, one male, one female, had numerous litters with other breeds which eventually led to three different classes of “Ducking Dogs”.

-When purchasing a Chesapeake Bay Retriever puppy it is essential to be aware of all characteristics of this breed.
+When purchasing a Chesapeake Bay Retriever puppy, it is essential to be aware of all characteristics of this breed.
 Looking for a puppy to bring into your family is an exciting process, but having the knowledge of what to expect with any dog is the key to successful integration into your family.
 A puppy is a huge commitment, so being knowledgeable about how to train and care for your Chesapeake Bay Retriever puppy is particularly valuable.
-For information on these subjects check our blog or a good book related to this specific dog breed.
+For information on these subjects, check our blog or a good book related to this specific dog breed.

-Thank you for taking the time to learn about the Spirited Chesapeake Bay Retriever.
-You can take a look at our page below to view all of our Chesapeake Bay Retriever Puppies for Sale!
+Thank you for taking the time to learn about the spirited Chesapeake Bay Retriever.
+You can take a look at our page below to view all of our Chesapeake Bay Retriever puppies for sale!